-Singapore consultant Fay moved to Bhutan for 6 months through Oliver Wyman for Society’s Nonprofit Fellowship program, where she is working to support Tarayana Microfinance’s mission of poverty alleviation.
-Through the provision of agri-based business-in-a-box and microenterprise expansion loans, people in remote and vulnerable rural communities have the tools that will enable them to become successful micro-entrepreneurs.
+Singapore consultant Fay moved to Bhutan for six months through Oliver Wyman for Society’s Nonprofit Fellowship program.
+There she is working to support Tarayana Microfinance’s mission of poverty alleviation.
+Through the provision of agro-based business-in-a-box and microenterprise expansion loans, people in remote and vulnerable rural communities have the tools that will enable them to become successful micro-entrepreneurs.

-An active member of the Community Committee in London, Marissa particularly enjoys volunteering with Magic Breakfast, who do the important work of ensuring that no child is too hungry to learn by delivering healthy breakfasts to feed children in need and expert support to help identify and reach those pupils at risk of hunger.
-This work was especially important in the face of school closures due to Covid-19.
+An active member of the Community Committee in London, Marissa enjoys volunteering with Magic Breakfast, who work hard to ensure that no child is too hungry to learn by delivering healthy breakfasts to feed children in need.
+They also offer expert support to identify and reach those pupils at risk of hunger.
+This work was especially important in the face of school closures due to COVID-19.

 Q&A WITH GLOBAL HEAD OF Oliver Wyman for Society, LAUREN WYLIE

 What is the purpose of Oliver Wyman for Society?

 The mission of Oliver Wyman for Society is to offer our colleagues opportunities to make a significant, meaningful impact on society.
 The program is strongly aligned with Oliver Wyman’s core purpose and values and is a foundational element of the company’s culture.